nickjalbert/recipes/mains/seitan.md

 * Rest 1 hour.
 * Twist and knot.
 * Pan fry in hot oil until you get a nice sear on both sides.
 * Add veggie stock and soy sauce to pain (careful, the hot oil will spit).
-Note
-  - don't cover it in liquid, just need a shallow layer.
+Note: don't cover it in liquid, just need a shallow layer.
 * Simmer covered for ~45min.
 Note: don't boil it, just need a shallow coat of liquid.
 * Let cool, rest in fridge for ~8 hours for its texture to really come together.